-The goal of Nanticoke Health Services’ Healing Harvest inpatient food closet is to stand in the gap for our food insecure patients.
+The goal of Nanticoke Memorial Hospital’s Healing Harvest inpatient food closet is to stand in the gap for our food insecure patients.

 Patients who are admitted to the hospital are very sick.
 If they do not have food when they are discharged home, it makes it difficult for them to continue their recovery process.
-While many community food assistance programs already exist, it may take a patient recovering from a hospital stay a little time to connect these resources.
+While many community food assistance programs already exist, it may take a little longer for a patient recovering from a hospital stay to connect these resources.
 Nanticoke wants to help!

 Patients are identified as being in need as a part of their patient care process.
 If identified, they receive a food package before being discharged from the hospital.
 By providing food for up to two weeks, we hope to give them a little time to make important connections to other resources without going hungry during recovery.